catlaqtr/TheBattleShip/battleship/DEPLOYMENT.md

 - Make sure the backend has `CORS_ALLOWED_ORIGINS` set to your Vercel domain.

 ## Notes
 - Flyway migrations run automatically on startup.
+The DB user must be allowed to CREATE/ALTER tables.
-- If startup fails due to DB connectivity/SSL, copy the exact JDBC URL from Aiven and ensure SSL params match their guidance.
+- If startup fails due to DB connectivity/SSL, copy the exact JDBC URL from your provider and ensure SSL params match their guidance.
 - Swagger UI is disabled in prod by default; enable via properties if needed.